|THURSDAY, JUNE 12, 2014 | 7pm|

 Magda Teter, Wesleyan University|

 In a small Polish town, over 300 years ago, Jews were accused of killing a Christian child.
 The lengthy and complicated trial pitted Jews' enemies and supporters against each other, agitated courts and royal and church authorities.
 Despite efforts to defend the Jews, the trial ended with a loss of Jewish life, a distraught community, and a legacy, preserved in iconographic representations of the trial that would come to haunt the town centuries later.
 But today, after decades of trying to come to terms with its past, the town has succeeded in facing it.
-This talk explores how the history, memory, and art about this event has impacted contemporary Jewish-Christian relations.
+This talk explored how the history, memory, and art about this event has impacted contemporary Jewish-Christian relations.

 The Podbrodzer Lecture is made possible by support from the Podbrodzer Progressive Benevolent Association.
 This lecture was established to honor the Jewish Community of Podbrodz, now named Padbrade.